Section508Coordinators/TrustedTester5.1/Documents/alternate.md

 1. Identify how the non-conforming version(s) of the content can be accessed

-    1. The non-conforming version can only be accessed from the accessible equivalent version.
+    1. The non-conforming version can only be accessed from the proposed accessible equivalent version.

-    2. Both the accessible equivalent version and the non-conforming version are accessed from another page.
+    2. Both the proposed accessible equivalent version and the non-conforming version are accessed from another page.

         1. Does the page providing access conform to all applicable test processes?